-A scheme of arrangement (that is, schemes that attempt to find a compromise between a company and its creditors and avoid the need for liquidation) is governed by section 450 of the Companies Act 2014 and can be used to rescue companies in financial difficulty.
+A scheme of arrangement (schemes that attempt to find a compromise between a company and its creditors, and avoid the need for liquidation) is governed by section 450 of the Companies Act 2014 and can be used to rescue companies in financial difficulty.
 The scheme must have been approved by meetings of creditors or members who have convened the meeting.

-20 Claim priority in insolvency
+Claim priority in insolvency

-What is the priority of claims (insurance and otherwise) against an insurance or reinsurance company in an insolvency proceeding?
+20 What is the priority of claims (insurance and otherwise) against an insurance or reinsurance company in an insolvency proceeding?

-Under regulation 277(1) of the 2015 Regulations, insurance claims shall, with respect to assets representing the technical provisions of an insurance undertaking, take absolute precedence over any other claims on the insurance undertaking including claims accorded preference under section 621 of the Companies Act 2014.
-However, where a life insurance undertaking is authorised to write non-life insurance for accident or sickness, the insurance claims in relation to the life business of the undertaking shall, with respect to the assets representing the life technical provisions of the undertaking, take absolute precedence over any claims in relation to the non-life insurance business of the undertaking.
-Furthermore, insurance claims in relation to the insurance business of the undertaking falling within the categories of accident or sickness shall, with respect to the assets representing the non-life technical provisions of the undertaking, take absolute precedence over any claims in relation to the life business of the undertaking.
+Under regulation 277(1) of the 2015 Regulations, insurance claims shall, with respect to assets representing the technical provisions of an insurance undertaking, take absolute precedence over any other claims on the insurance undertaking, including claims accorded preference under section 621 of the Companies Act 2014.
+However, where a life insurance undertaking is authorised to write non-life insurance for accident or sickness, the insurance claims in relation to the life business of the undertaking shall, with respect to the assets representing the life technical provisions of the undertaking, take absolute precedence over any claims in relation to the insurance business of the undertaking falling within the categories of accident or sickness shall, with respect to the assets representing the non-life technical provisions of the undertaking take absolute precedence business of the undertaking falling within the categories of accident or sickness shall, with respect to the assets representing the non-life technical provisions of the undertaking, take absolute precedence over any claims in relation to the insurance business of the undertaking, take absolute precedence over any claims in relation to the life business of the undertaking.

-Despite this, however, expenses arising out of winding-up proceedings shall take precedence over insurance claims to the extent that the assets of the undertaking other than the assets representing the technical provisions, are insufficient to meet such expenses; and, in a situation where a life insurance undertaking writes non-life insurance for accident or sickness, such expenses shall be divided proportionally between the assets representing life non-life technical provisions.
+Despite this, however, expenses arising out of winding-up proceedings shall take precedence over insurance claims to the extent that the assets of the undertaking, other than the assets representing the technical provisions, are insufficient to meet such expenses; and, in a situation where a life insurance undertaking writes non-life insurance for accident or sickness, such expenses shall be divided proportionally between the assets representing life and non-life technical provisions.

-The priority of claims against the remaining funds in a (re)insurance company that has entered into insolvency proceedings is the same as against any company (section 621 of the Companies Act 2014).
+The priority of claims against the remaining funds in an insurance or a reinsurance company that has entered into insolvency proceedings is the same as against any company (section 621 of the Companies Act 2014).
 Claims will be paid out in order of priority to secured creditors, preferential creditors and unsecured creditors.

-21 Intermediaries
+Intermediaries

-What are the licensing requirements for intermediaries representing insurance and reinsurance companies?
+21 What are the licensing requirements for intermediaries representing insurance and reinsurance companies?